-10 Outstanding Health Benefits of Toor Dal + 9 healthy toor dal recipes
+10 Outstanding Health Benefits of Toor Dal, Arhar Dal + healthy toor dal recipes

 Toor Dal is also called as Tuvar dal, Arhar dal, Toovar dal in India.
 It's also known as Split pigeon pea.
 This skinless split dal is yellow in colour and round in shape.
 It is widely used in Indian cooking for recipes like rasam, khichdi, dal, handvo, dal dhokli, dhokla, puranpoli etc. It commonly used in Gujarati households.

-5. Relieves Constipation: Being an excellent source of fibre it helps in preventing and relieving gastric problems like constipation.
-See palak toovar dal recipe.
+4. Relieves Constipation: Being an excellent source of fibre it helps in preventing and relieving gastric problems like constipation.
+See Palak Toovar Dal recipe.

-6. B-complex Vitamins: it is also a good source of B-vitamins that are essential for metabolism by helping convert nutrients into energy.
+5. B-complex Vitamins: it is also a good source of B-vitamins in the form of Methi Leaves Sambhar that are essential for metabolism by helping convert nutrients into energy.
 Riboflavin acts as an anti-oxidant.
 Niacin is good for skin and prevents it from sun damage.

-7. Good for Bone Health: Toor dal is rich in phosphorus, and its main function is in the formation of bones and teeth.
+6. Good for Bone Health: Toor dal is rich in phosphorus, and its main function is in the formation of bones and teeth.
+Try Dal and Vegetable Idli for breakfast.

-8. Heart Health Benefits: Toor dal is a good source of phosphorus and magnesium, both of which help in maintaining normal heartbeat.
+7. Heart Health Benefits: Toor dal is a good source of phosphorus and magnesium, both of which help in maintaining normal heartbeat.
 Potassium also maintains the heart rhythm.
-Have this heart friendly dahiwli toovar dal recipe.
+Have this heart friendly Dahiwli Toovar Dal recipe.

 Nutritional Information of Toor Dal